Product design principles

 Wärtsilä's products have a long operational life.
 Therefore, identifying the lifecycle impacts of our products is essential for understanding their total environmental impact.
 Wärtsilä manages the lifecycle of its products through product design, careful selection of suppliers, production methods, optimising transportation, maintenance and repair during the operational lifetime of the products, and by training and advising our customers in using the products and systems in the most efficient way.
 Wärtsilä offers service agreements and products that help customers to optimise their operations.
 Furthermore, Wärtsilä actively supports customers in selecting suitable solutions in the early phase of projects.

-Wärtsilä's products are delivered with appropriate user guides that include basic information about the products and full instructions for their use.
-In addition, Wärtsilä provides appropriate specific training to ensure environmentally sound and safe utilisation of Wärtsilä’s products at customers’ daily operations.
+Wärtsilä's products are delivered with adequate user guides that include basic information about the products and full instructions for their use.
+In addition, Wärtsilä provides specific training to ensure environmentally sound and safe utilisation of Wärtsilä’s products at customers’ daily operations.